Mark Wilson

 at the IBM Gallery in New York City, "ArtWare" at the Hannover CeBit,

-and Nokia's Gallerie Atelier E in Zürich.
-In 1985, Putnam published his book, Drawing
+and Nokia's Gallerie Atelier E in Z rich.
+The Victoria and Albert Museum included his work in the 2010 exhibition, Digital Pioneers.
+Putnam published his book, Drawing

 with Computers, of which Scientific American remarked,